K1rakishou/Kuroba-Experimental/README.md

 Release versions are not available yet, but you will be able to find them here - https://github.com/K1rakishou/Kuroba-Experimental/releases

 ##### Currently supported sites
-Sites are supported on a PR basis.
-You want the site, you do the work.
 - 4Chan
 - Dvach
 - 8Kun (thanks to @jirn073-76)